c-mcg/generic-jsx-transpiler/README.md

 const transpiledSource = parser.parse({
   source: "",
-  // filePath: "", // source param will override this
+  // inputPath: "", // source param will override this
   // async: false, // Will return promise if true
 });